Tel: 01225 426151

 • Where the member of staff has been recruited to fill a skill-shortage area

-4. Up to 10 places will then be allocated to children who demonstrate an aptitude for sport and up to 10 places will be allocated to children who demonstrate an aptitude for music.
+- Up to 10 places will then be allocated to children who demonstrate an aptitude for sport and up to 10 places will be allocated to children who demonstrate an aptitude for music.
 Forms are available on the Admissions page of the School’s website.
-The closing date for applications is Friday 24th September 2021.
-Tests will be held during the week beginning Monday 4th October 2021 and parents will be informed of the result of the test before the closing date for applications, which is 31st October.
+The closing date for applications is Friday 27th September 2024.
+Tests will be held during the week beginning Monday 7th October 2024 and parents will be informed of the result of the test before the closing date for applications, which is 31st October.
 Details of the test are set out at the end of this Policy.
+Children who have not secured one of the top 10 places available in each of the aptitude tests and/or who do not fall within paragraphs 1, 2 or 3 above will be considered according to paragraph 5 below

-5. Places will then be allocated to the inner and outer catchment areas as follows:
+- Places will then be allocated to the inner and outer catchment areas as follows:

 • 80% of remaining places will be allocated to children living within the Bath City Boundary